Digital Inclusion Benefits | Digital Inclusion For Seniors | Technowand

 Digital Ability is made up of: Attitudes; Basic Skills and Activities.
-The way in which this area is being targeted for seniors is through programs to change attitudes, teach basic skills and organise activities around digital usage.
+The way in which this area is being targeted for seniors is through programs to change attitudes, teach basic skills and organize activities around digital usage.

 Want to take the pain out of your home office?
 Read our article on the last Office Product that You Will Ever Buy.

-What Are The Programs?
+What Are The Programs

 Tech Savvy Seniors

-The Tech Savvy Seniors Program is a joint initiative between Telstra, Federal and State Governments.
+The Tech Savvy Seniors Program is a joint initiative between Telstra, Federal, and State Governments.
 The program offers online resources and runs free classes through community colleges nationwide.

 Removing any cost barrier makes it much more likely people will want to participate.
 Teaching people the basics is great but this only focuses on one of the three aspects that make up the Digital Ability score.

-Be Connected is a government run initiative to target Digital Ability.
+Be Connected is a government-run initiative to target Digital Ability.
 There are a number of great courses online to teach the basics.
 These are all free but they are all online.

-Their site also connects seniors to local community organisations that share a passion for digital inclusion.
+Their site also connects seniors to local community organizations that share a passion for digital inclusion.
 But after having a look at some of these I wonder how helpful they would be with libraries coming up in the search.
 I highly doubt that your local librarian is going to be a great help with your digital ability.

 The articles are all short and to the point and easy to digest.
 They come with a user star rating as well.
 So we have a third program targeting basic skills.

-This is an organisation that has a very different goal from the others.
+This is an organization that has a very different goal from the others.
 Their goal is to connect younger and older Australians.
 Essentially young people volunteer their time to help older people with anything from gardening to shopping AND technology help.

 By having technology help as only part of the bigger picture of connection it allows Lively to target two of the measures of the Digital Ability score: attitude & basic skills.
 It allows them to target attitude as well because Lively is about building a relationship between older and younger Australians.

-Seniors who are already members of a seniors group that engages the ASCCA’s assistance are much more likely to attend than if they had to search out these resources themselves.
+Seniors who are already members of a seniors group that engages the ASSCA’s assistance are much more likely to attend than if they had to search out these resources themselves.
 They are also more likely to see attitude changes because the information is coming from a trusted source – the group that they are already part of.